kimmo1019/Roundtrip/README.md

 ### Pretrain Models

 We provide various of pretrain models for a quick implementation of Roundtrip.
 First, one needs to download the pretrain models `pre_trained_models.tar.gz` from [zenodo repository](https://doi.org/10.5281/zenodo.3747144).
 Then uncompress it under `Roundtrip` folder.
 For the above models that use `evaluate.py` for model evaluation.
-One can simply add `--pretrain True` to the end of each command.
+One can simply add `--pretrain True` to the end of each evaluation command.
 For an example, one can run

 ```python
 python evaluate.py --data mnist --path path --pretrain True